Condensate: The Canonical Data Protocol for AI Agent Memory

 ---

-Condensate is designed to operate securely across diverse environments, from single-node deployments to federated enterprise clusters.
+Condensate is designed to operate securely across diverse environments:

 1. **Byzantine Peers:** Bad actors may send maliciously structured DAG segments.
 Condensate relies on deterministic hash-chaining; peers cannot forge another agent's history without possessing the corresponding private key.